720kb/highlighter.js/README.md

 1 - events on selection and errors

-2 - select by tag name (next and prev)
+2 - select PREV by ID, class/es, <tag>

-3 - option to specify if to select or not invisible/hidden elements
+3 - option to specify if to select or not invisible/hidden/out-of-screen elements

-4 - better general code structure
+4 - better general code and structure

 5 - linter, bower, npm and tasks